rcarmitage/codeclan_solo_project-sports_scoring_app_v4.0_javascript_react/README.md

 # Sports Scoring App v4

-### A full-stack app for showing teams and fixtures in a league
+### A full-stack app for showing Teams and Fixtures in a League

 This is version 4.